Superworld95/Gone_Running/Readme.txt

 Objective:
 Endless runner.
 Run endlessly until being defeated.
 Enemies do minor damage, while walls reset the game.
 At a certain point, a new round starts.
 The player is slightly faster.
+Can manually speed up or slow down to control the pace of the game.
 Pause at any time to take a break.

+After a few rounds, the camera angle changes.

 The light rotates, creating a time-of-day effect.
 The Moon object follows this rotation.